Koha-Community/kohadocs/source/patrons.rst

     **Note**

-    In France a "quitus" ("discharge") is needed if you want to register for an account in a library or a university).
+    In France a "quitus" ("discharge") is needed if you want to register for an account in a library or a university.

     **Note**